dsrawat02/Sales_Analysis/README.md

 ### Recommendations

 Based on the analysis, I recommend the following actions:
-- Invest in marketting and promotions during peak sales seasons to maximize revenue.
+- Invest in marketing and promotions during peak sales seasons to maximize revenue.
 - Focus on expanding and promoting Classic category pizza.